abdulqshabbir/whutz-app/README.md

 ## 📚 What I Learned

-While completing this project, I deepened my understaning of how to write maintainable code for more complex systems.
+While completing this project, I deepened my understanding of how to write maintainable code for more complex systems.

 ### Custom Hooks:

 - **Single Responsibility Principle**: Creating reusable hooks gave me an appreciation for how to build complex front-end systems by encapsulating reusable logic.
-For example, I created the `usePusher` hook which was responsible for connecting to the Pusher (websocket service) client on the front-end and the `useScrollToBottomOfChat` hook which was responsible for scrolling to the bottom of the chat thread when new messages arrived as websocket events.
+For example, I created the `usePusher` hook which allowed for connecting to the Pusher (websocket service) client on the front-end and the `useScrollToBottomOfChat` hook which allowed for scrolling to the bottom of the chat thread when new messages arrived over websocket events.

 ### Object Storage: